Understanding Task Transfer in Vision-Language Models: Additional Results

 \subsection{Data Selection with PGF}

-Lastly, we demonstrate how Perfection Gap Factor can guide dataset selection.
+Lastly, we demonstrate how Perfection Gap Factor can guide dataset selection in the absence of task-specific training data.
 We consider a setting where we aim to optimize performance on some task $T$ for which no training data is available.
 Instead, we have access to datasets from several related tasks and seek an optimal mixture to improve performance on $T$.
 We propose using the most transferable tasks to $T$ (above a certain threshold) using the PGF metric.
 We compare the PGF-informed dataset mixtures against randomly sampled mixture trained to optimize $T$.
 The baseline model and $\mathcal{M}(T)$ are considered the lower and upper bound respectively.
 The results are presented in Figure~\ref{fig:pgf_selection}.
-Although we limit our experiments to Qwen-2.5VL 7B, we consistently find that PGF informed dataset selection leads to better performance across multiple target tasks, demonstrating its effectiveness in guiding data selection.
-In two cases, PGF informed dataset selection even outperforms fine-tuning directly on the target task itself.
+Although we limit our experiments to Qwen-2.5-VL 7B, we consistently find that PGF-informed data selection leads to better performance across multiple target tasks, demonstrating its effectiveness in guiding data selection.
+In case of Jigsaw and Object Localisation, PGF-informed data selection even outperforms finetuning directly on the target task itself.
 We note that this experiment is a preliminary finding and is included only to illustrate the potential of PGF for dataset selection.
 A comprehensive study of PGF-guided dataset mixtures is out of scope for this work and will be pursued in future research.